robbens/robbens.github.io/source/_posts/my-digital-nomad-gear-list.md

 * **AirPods Pro**
 I previously used the infamous Bose QC 35 II and the AirPods has won me over.
 It is unbelievable how they managed to make the noise-cancelling so good.
 Saves space in my bag, too!

-* **Satechi USB-C memory card reader**
+* **Anker USB-C memory card reader**
 Tiny and fast.
 Takes both SD and micro SD cards.
-Gets a very hot when in use though.

 * **Mophie Powerstation 5000mAh**
 Compact and sleek design.
 Power input and output via USB-C, with one USB-A port.